New Ways to Recruit Parish Volunteers

 • Create a space on the parish website for volunteer positions that need to be filled, and post about them via social media — perhaps one of your parishioners knows someone outside of the parish family who would have just the skill set you need.

-Don’t Compromise Standards
+Don’t Compromise Your Volunteer Standards

-Just because you’re broadening your horizons when it comes to what kind of expertise volunteers can provide, you don’t have to lower your standards when it comes to accepting volunteers.
 Remember to look for individuals who exhibit high standards of responsibility and a desire to help the parish thrive.
 Once you find them, make sure they have the communication tools they need with resources like WeCreate, the comprehensive Catholic library of digital content perfect for ministry leaders!

-Updated 06-18-2025
+Updated 10-17-2025

 Share